 Academic dismissal from the university denies registration privileges to students who have a cumulative GPA at or below that listed below (given their UF Cumulative Credits).
 The student will be dismissed from the university and any advance registrations will be cancelled.

 - Students who are dismissed will not be permitted to enroll again unless they complete an application for readmission by the application deadline, and the college approves readmission.
-A student who is readmitted after academic dismissal will be dismissed again if his or her grade point average is at or below the corresponding GPA (given their UF Cumulative Credits) indicated in the table at the end of any term.
+A student who is readmitted after academic dismissal will be dismissed again if their grade point average is at or below the corresponding GPA (given their UF Cumulative Credits) indicated in the table at the end of any term.

 - UF Cumulative Credits only includes credits take toward the GPA and does not include credits for courses taken S/U.